OnBeep/RaceWinnersThreadsProblem/README.md

 # RaceWinnersThreadsProblem
 Program using Thread Library that prints overall Ranking of winners from Races after every input

+Problem Statement
+   - 3 Runners (e.g. Dave, Jeff, Ben) Participated in Multiple Races
+   - For Each Race, every Runner's Ranks are recorded i.e. 1 or 2 or 3 as Race Concludes
+   - Need to print overall Ranking of winners from Races after every input

+for e.g. If results so far are:

+   Dave {1,1,2,1,3,1,2} // ranks from the races

+   Jeff {2,3,3,2,1,3,1}

+   Ben  {3,2,1,3,2,2,3}

+   i.e. Current Ranking in terms of Races Won is:

+   Dave (4) Jeff (2) Ben (1)

+   User inputs:

+   3 2 1 // Dave Jeff Ben respectively

+   New Overall Ranks are:

+   Dave (4) Jeff (2) Ben (2)

+# Implementation Guidelines (please read carefully before proceeding)
+Core Implementation is provided to you.
+You would need to add only a few lines to complete the Solution.

+Your soulution needs to run smoothly without any Aborts or Exceptions, Infinite loops

+You would have to ensure that the Threaded Solution matches Expected Behavior from a Scheduler (explained later in this readme)

+Input (sample to be supplied by Orion.
+Orion will test your solution for additional inputs):

+ There are 2 threads:
+   - "input" thread that consumes the Race result
+   - "output" thread that computes Overall Ranks and prints them

+ You can add any standard libraries you may seem fit

+ You may NOT modify main()

 # Building the Program

 For C++